vespa-engine/documentation/en/performance/practical-search-performance-guide.md

   'hits=2'
 </pre>
 </div>

 Since we use `type=any` the above query retrieves a lot more documents than `matchPhase.maxHits` so early termination is triggered, which will then cause the search core to match and rank tracks with the higest popularity.

-Early termination using match-phase limits is a very powerful feature that can keep latency and cost in check for many large scale serving use cases where a document side signal is available.
-Match phase termination also supports result diversity constraint.
+Early termination using match-phase limits is a very powerful feature that can keep latency and cost in check for many large scale serving use cases where a document quality signal is available.
+Match phase termination also supports specifying a result diversity constraint.
 See [Result diversification blog post](https://blog.vespa.ai/result-diversification-with-vespa/).
 Note that result diversity is normally obtained with Vespa [result grouping](../grouping.html), the match-phase diversity is used to ensure that diverse hits are also collected **if**